cristal-ise/cristal-ise/docs/DSL-Schema-expression.md

 </xs:schema>
 ```

-**Generated Updatescript:**
+### Generated Updatescript

 - The `getAge(json)` method is generated to execute the 'expression'.
-- The expression is only executed if the DateOfBirth is not null, because it is mandatory.
+- The 'expression' is only executed if the DateOfBirth is not null, because DateOfDeath is NOT mandatory.
+- Without 'loggerPrefix' the generated loggerName is Script.Patient.DetailsAgeUpdateExpression
-- all the static methods of OutcomeUtils are imported
+- All the static methods of OutcomeUtils were imported

 ```groovy
 import static org.cristalise.kernel.persistency.outcomebuilder.utils.OutcomeUtils.*